Palliative Care Consortia

 - Melbourne Health and Peter MacCallum Cancer Institute operating together as the Parkville Integrated Palliative Care Service of the Victorian Comprehensive Cancer Centre

-- Mercy Health (including Mercy Palliative Care and Werribee Mercy Hospital) – Fran Gore, Manager, Mercy Palliative Care
+- Mercy Health incorporating Mercy Palliative Care and Werribee Mercy Hospital

 About our region

-The north and west metropolitan region of Melbourne (NW Metro) covers fourteen local government areas (LGAs) with three community palliative care sub-regions.
+The north and west metropolitan region of Melbourne covers fourteen local government areas (LGAs) with three community palliative care sub-regions.

-Key demographics of the north west metropolitan region of Melbourne include:
+Key demographics of the north and west metropolitan region of Melbourne collected from the 2016 census include:

 - Measured by population, the north west metropolitan region of Melbourne is around one third (33.1%) of the population of Victoria.